jxxcarlson/elm-blackbox/README.md

 Note that `elm-bb` is the command you use start the repl.

+## Factoring integers

-On the other hand, if you say `import Factor as Blackbox`, the repl will factor integers into primes.
+If you say `import Factor as Blackbox`, the repl will factor integers into primes.

 ```bash
     $ elm-bb